 Healthcare Cost Deduction

 Do you have high healthcare costs that are not reimbursed by your health insurance?
 You can deduct part of these from your taxable income.
-This concerns specific healthcare costs: think of co-payments for medication, medical aids (glasses, hearing aids), extra costs due to illness or disability, and diet costs prescribed by a doctor.
+This concerns specific healthcare costs: think of co-payments for medication, medical aids such as hearing devices, extra costs due to illness or disability, and diet costs prescribed by a doctor.
 Not all healthcare costs are deductible.
-Your deductible and your insurance premium, for example, cannot be deducted.
+Your deductible, insurance premium, glasses, and contact lenses, for example, cannot be deducted.
 Additionally, there is a threshold: only the portion of your healthcare costs above a certain amount is deductible.
 This threshold depends on your income – the higher your income, the higher the threshold.

 Example